bmatsuo/jqsh/README.md

     sudo tar -C /usr/bin -xvzf jqsh0.2.darwin-amd64.tar.gz

+**NOTE**: The above command varies depending on the current version of jqsh.

 Or, if Go is installed on your system, you can install the unstable HEAD using `go get`.